CircumSpector/DS4WDocs/docs/guides/ds4w-custom-name.md

 There are some applications and games that behave differently when they detect DS4Windows is running on the users system.
 The known ones are:

-- Steam Big Picture: cannot interact with the Big Picture interface using DS4 controllers
+- Steam Big Picture: cannot interact with the Big Picture interface using PlayStation controllers (DS4/DualSense)
-- Steam Input: will ignore DS4 controllers, breaking their usage with Steam's `Playstation Configuration Support`
+- Steam Input: will ignore PlayStation controllers, breaking their usage with Steam's `Playstation Configuration Support`
+- Yuzu/Cemu emulators: will ignore PlayStation controllers
-- Sholve Knight: game will ignore DS4 controllers
+- Shovel Knight: game will ignore DS4 controllers

 This guide will make DS4Windows run under a new process name instead of the standard `DS4Windows.exe` in order to make it run undetectable.